 - Try using buckwheat flour in place of gluten-free flour in these Pumpkin Blueberry Pancakes.

-- Or use dried buckwheat flakes in this Almond Berry Cereal recipe.
+- Use dried buckwheat flakes in this Almond Berry Cereal recipe.

-- You can also use buckwheat in place of quinoa in this Quinoa Porridge.
+- Try buckwheat in place of quinoa in this Quinoa Porridge.

 - As a healthy side dish, use buckwheat in place of rice in this recipe for Brown Rice with Tomatoes and Basil.

-- Buckwheat also makes a filling addition to soups, chili or stews, so try adding some to crockpot recipes like this one for Crockpot Turkey Stew.
+- Buckwheat recipes can also include a variety of soups, chilis or stews.
+Try adding some to crockpot recipes like this one for Crockpot Turkey Stew.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!